-One of the most crucial lessons we’ve learned using this philosophy is that great agency-client communication is absolutely essential in creating and maintaining a successful relationship.
+One of the most crucial lessons we’ve learned using this philosophy is that it’s absolutely essential to have great agency-client communication to maintain a successful relationship.

-Great marketing doesn’t happen once a month – it happens each and every day.
+Great marketing doesn’t just happen once a month.
+It’s a long game that occurs each and every day.
 If you’re only hearing from your agency when they send you the monthly report, I guarantee there are huge opportunities that you’re missing out on.

 While monthly touch bases are essential for helping you ensure your digital marketing is on the right track, good agency-client communication will be much more frequent than that.

-I’m not saying you need to talk to your agency every single day, but both you and your agency should be communicating as things happen to not only ensure everything is going according to plan but to capitalize on time-sensitive opportunities as they emerge.
+I’m not saying you need to talk to your agency every single day, but both you and your agency should be communicating as things happen—not just after the fact—to not only ensure everything is going according to plan but to capitalize on time-sensitive opportunities as they emerge.

 This is a two-way street.

-If your agency notices a significant opportunity in your account, but waits until your next monthly meeting to bring it up, you’ve missed out on some potential gains in the meantime.
+If your marketing firm notices a significant opportunity in your account but waits until your next monthly meeting to bring it up, you’ve missed out on some potential gains in the meantime.